 - Early diagnosis and rejection of infected lots.

 - Dusting the bed disinfectant with Vijetha or Resham Keet Oushadh on the larvae and rearing

-Important Pests and Predators of Silkworm
+Important Predators of Silkworm

 Exorista bombycis is an endoparasitoid of silkworm.
 The fly lay eggs on the integument of the worms and after hatching from the eggs maggots of the fly penetrate into the larval body and feed on the tissue of the worms.